dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

 The nature of semiotics is a set of mappings that transcends culture, language and time.
-By becoming familiar with this set of mappings and because these semiotic mappings lead to subliminally more universal mappings, one begins to transend their own cultural and temporal limitations.
+By becoming familiar with this set of mappings and because these semiotic mappings lead to subliminally more universal mappings, one begins to transcend their own cultural and temporal limitations.
 The knowledge of the true essence of being materializes into the liminal.
 It becomes known to you and it becomes undeniable to others.